Flagship species: Choosing species

 Chosen flagship species are often charismatic, well-known species: see the Bengal tiger (Panthera tigris), the giant panda (Ailuropoda melanoleuca), the Golden lion tamarin (Leontopithecus rosalia), the African elephant (Loxodonta sp.) and Asian elephant (Elephas maximus).
 However, because flagship species are selected according to the audience they are hoping to influence, these species can also belong to traditionally uncharismatic groups if the cultural and social content is right.
 Less charismatic but locally significant species include the use of the Pemba flying fox as a flagship in Tanzania, and of the Chesapeake blue crab as a flagship in the US.
-Other examples include the use of the Ruddy Shelduck (Tadorna ferruginea) as a flagship species for the conservation of the Arjan International Wetland in Iran, where the species was selected through a participatory process involving local communities to reconnect people with the wetland's biodiversity.
+The Ruddy Shelduck (Tadorna ferruginea) is used a flagship species for the Arjan International Wetland in Iran, selected through a participatory process to reconnect local people with the wetland's biodiversity.

 Some flagship species are keystone species, like the African lion, a top predator: it used to control the populations of large herbivores, protecting ecosystems across the entire landscape.
 However, the lion's ability to serve as a keystone species is decreasing as its population and range decline.
 The WWF uses flagship species as one of its species classification categories, along with keystone and indicator species.
 It chooses between these when selecting a priority species to represent the conservation threats facing a certain region.